aslonv/Infra-for-TireTrack-API/README.md

+# Tire Management API

+RESTful API for managing tire data, built using Falcon and Redis.
+The API provides endpoints to create, read, update, and delete tire information.

 Implemented data validation in the service layer (validate_tire_data method) to ensure that only valid data is processed and stored, preventing errors and maintaining data integrity.

 - Use of Redis for fast in-memory data operations.